As tax season approaches, many beginners (like yourself) may find themselves feeling overwhelmed by the complexities of filing taxes.

 Tax deduction is commonly a result of expenses, particularly those incurred to produce additional income.

-The IRS lets you decide whether you want to claim the standard deduction or itemize your deductions.
+PRO TIP: The IRS lets you decide whether you want to claim the standard deduction or itemize your deductions.

 What is a Standard Deduction?